lnsayer/my-website/_posts/titanic_machine_learning_project.md

 [418 rows x 2 columns]
 Your submission was successfully saved!
 ```
 This saves the submission file to our ```/kaggle/working``` directory where we can download our submission file in csv format and submit on the Titanic Machine Learning page.
-These were my best scores:
+We can change the hyperparameters used and also submit scores for out logistic regression model.
+After submitting the results of these models I received the following scores!

 | Model | Default hyperparameters | Best hyperparameters |
 | ------ | ----------- | ---|
 | Age imputed with KNN along with test data  | 0.775 | 0.792 |
 | Logistic Regression | 0.773 | 0.775 |

+The highest score was 0.792, which I was happy with.
+I think